About the Journal

 Peer Review Process

-Tecnoscienza is a peer reviewed scientific journal with a rigorous editorial screening and assessment process comprising several stages.
-Tecnoscienza welcomes original STS-based research articles within the journal’s scope.
-The Co-editors in Chief make decisions on submissions based on scientific rigor, regardless of novelty, methodological consistency, and theoretical relevance.
-All authors and reviewers are expected to promptly reply to journal queries and adhere to Tecnoscienza’s Code of Conduct for the Editorial Board Members.
-Should there be any concerns regarding the content of correspondence or reviews, please bring them to the attention of the journal's Editorial Board by emailing redazione.tecnoscienza@gmail.com
+Tecnoscienza is a double-blind peer-reviewed scientific journal with a rigorous editorial screening and assessment process comprising several stages.
+Tecnoscienza welcomes original STS-based research articles falling within the remit of the journal.
+The Co-editors-in-chief make decisions on submissions based on their scientific rigour, methodological consistency, and theoretical relevance.
+All editorial procedures of the journal strictly adhere to the code of ethics available at the following web link: AlmaDL Journals Code of Ethics.
+As part of the initial quality assessment, each article undergoes plagiarism detection through iThenticate.
+All authors and reviewers are expected to promptly reply to any editorial queries and comply with Tecnoscienza’s Code of Conduct for the Editorial Board Members.
+Should there be any concerns regarding the content of the correspondence or reviews, please bring them to the attention of the journal’s Editorial Board by emailing redazione.tecnoscienza@gmail.com

 Stages of the Review Process

-The journal has received the submission and is conducting an initial editorial assessment.
+The journal has received the submission and conducts an initial editorial assessment.

-The decision letter offers a substantial motivation over the following assessment:
+The decision letter offers substantial motivation over the following assessment:

-- Rewrite and Resubmit usually requires a wholesale reworking and rewriting of the paper;
+- Revise and Resubmit: usually requires reworking and rewriting of the paper;

 Publication Frequency